How to Translate XLIFF Files for eLearning: Fast, Accurate Localization Without the Hassle

-User-friendly XLIFF translation: Upload your XLIFF file to Smartcat, translate with AI, assign human reviewers (if needed), and export the translated file.
+• Smart, user-friendly XLIFF translation: Simply upload your XLIFF file to Smartcat, use AI to translate XLIFF files, assign human reviewers if needed, and export the finalized version — ready to use.

-In this article, we’ll help you understand what XLIFF files are, how they work, and how to translate them.
-We’ll also share some XLIFF tips and tricks to help you streamline your translation workflows.
+In this guide, you’ll learn everything you need to know about XLIFF files — what they are, how they work, and most importantly, how to translate XLIFF files efficiently.
+We’ll also share expert tips and practical tricks to help you streamline your localization workflows and avoid common pitfalls.

 What is an XLIFF and how does it work?